Syrup36/Senior-Project-Design-Doc/vault/engine.md

 The game will use the Unity's new, event-based input system.

 I have made games/applications in Unity before.
-Below are some images from my Tech Integration III (Help Desk) final project from last semester (which was made with Unity):
+Just this year, I made a VR application for my Tech Integration III (Help Desk) final project using Unity.

-> TODO: Add images from VR Appliction